Codecademy/docs/content/cybersecurity/concepts/multi-factor-authentication/multi-factor-authentication.md

 ---
-Title: 'Multi-factor Authentication'
+Title: "Multi-factor Authentication"
-Description: 'Multi-factor Authentication (MFA) is the use of more than one factor to prove the identity of a user.'
+Description: "Multi-factor Authentication (MFA) is the use of more than one factor to prove the identity of a user."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Cybersecurity'
+  - "Cybersecurity"
 Tags:
-  - 'Best Practices'
+  - "Best Practices"
-  - 'Cybersecurity'
+  - "Cybersecurity"
 CatalogContent:
-  - 'introduction-to-cybersecurity'
+  - "introduction-to-cybersecurity"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 **Multi-factor Authentication (MFA)** is the use of more than one factor to prove the identity of a user.